Lattice Properties of Oriented Exchange Graphs and Torsion Classes: Semidistributivity of oriented exchange graphs

-In this section, we prove that the lattice of torsion classes of a finite dimensional $\Bbbk$-algebra $\Lambda$ is meet semidistributive.
-As a prelminary step, we give an explicit description of the join of two torsion classes (see Lemma~\ref{join}).
+In this section, we prove that the lattice of torsion classes of a finite dimensional $\Bbbk$-algebra $\Lambda$ is meet-semidistributive.
+As a preliminary step, we give an explicit description of the join of two torsion classes (see Lemma~\ref{join}).
 We thank Hugh Thomas for mentioning this description of the join to us \cite{hthomas}.